MalkarovPark/Industrial_Builder/README.md

 Unlike other resources, which are placed in one way or another in the model module package during layout, kinematics is used to synthesize resources.
 Kinematics processing is implemented using IndustrialBuilder, which currently supports the synthesis of robots with the 6DOF and Portal kinematics type.

-When processing kinematics, based on the processing of its data, the code and scene of the manipulator are synthesized. <!-- The kinematic elements of the 6DOF robot define the lengths of the 6 links and the height of the base of the manipulator.
-In the Portal robot, the elements define, in addition to the lengths of the links, also the limitations on the displacements. -->
+When processing kinematics, based on the processing of its data, the code and scene of the manipulator are synthesized.

 ### Modules <a name="modules">